Jefferson Cheng

-Jefferson Cheng is a Filipino businessman and football administrator.
-He is the owner of Philippines Football League club Davao Aguilas and a co-owner of A-League side Western Sydney Wanderers.
+Jefferson Cheng is a Filipino and Australian businessman and football administrator.
+He is the owner of Philippines Football League club Aguilas and a co-owner of A-League side Western Sydney Wanderers.
 He was the general manager of the Philippines women's national football team which qualified for their first ever FIFA Women's World Cup in 2023.

-Education
+Early life and education

+Jefferson Cheng was born in 1955.
 Cheng attended Xavier School where he used to play competitive football as a leftback.
 He also studied at the University of the Philippines where he graduated with a degree in architecture.